Santroller/Santroller/wiring_guides/drum.md

 <details>
     <summary>USB Host (Pi Pico Only)</summary>
-If you want to use your controller on an unmodifed Xbox 360 or Xbox One or Xbox Series, you can wire a USB port to the Pi Pico.
+If you want to use your controller on an unmodifed Xbox 360 or Xbox One or Xbox Series, you can connect a USB port to the Pi Pico.

 [![usb](/assets/images/usb.png)](/assets/images/usb.png)